 “Equine showed me what it means to pause and think before I react.”

 “I experienced letting go and not having to be in control and it made a big difference.”

 “This is really cool.
 I didn’t know a horse would connect with me in this way.”

 Equine Assisted Psychotherapy (EAP) -New Innovative Experiential Approach Makes the Difference

 EAP at The Last Resort is not your typical trail ride with a monotonous, unengaged animal.
-We believe that healing takes place in the context of relationship.
+We believe that healing takes place in the context of a relationship.
 Addiction causes interpersonal difficulties and for many clients, they have found that a relationship with a substance is better and more predictable than with humans.
-Many who struggle from addiction lose contact with themselves, as well as others, and turn to substances as a coping mechanism.
+Many who struggle with addiction lose contact with themselves, as well as others, and turn to substances as a coping mechanism.
 The nature of a horse is to seek connection and respond to authenticity.
 Our EAP model focuses on building a relationship with the client-horse-therapist to repair interpersonal connections often underlying addiction.
-At The Last Resort, horses are not used as merely tools, but as vehicles to form a true connection with our clients.
-The genuine, nonjudgmental, and accepting nature of horses provides the bridge to connecting with others in a positive, authentic way.
+At The Last Resort, horses are not used as mere tools, but as vehicles to form a true connection with our clients.
+The genuine, nonjudgmental, and accepting nature of horses provides the bridge to connect with others in a positive, authentic way.

 Neuroscience reveals that sensory input, specifically rhythmic, repetitive motion (such as on the back of a horse) is effective at forming new neural pathways in the brain.
 In EAP sessions, clients consistently practice self-regulation which gives them skills to calm their body and enable them to cognitively process more clearly.
 In addition to groundwork, our programs use mounted work to provide the sensory movement that organizes the brain and produces new neural pathways for change.
 By engaging different areas of the brain, clients begin the cognitive process of understanding what their needs are and exploring healthy ways to meet them.